Skip to main content

 This tour starts and ends in Naples (you should arrive at and depart from Naples International Airport, code: NAP).

-The tour starts at 3:00PM on Monday, October 14, 2024 in Naples, Italy.
+The tour starts at 3:00PM on Sunday, September 28, 2025, in Naples, Italy.
 Your flight should arrive no later than 1:00PM.
 You'll probably depart North America on Tuesday, October 13, 2024.
 If you are prone to jet lag and travel fatigue, we recommend arriving a day early.
 We have arranged for individual airport transfers on arrival in accordance with your flight, and you will be met by a chauffeur on your arrival in Naples.

-This tour ends on Wednesday, October 23, 2024, and you will have a group transfer from our hotel in Amalfi to the Naples International Airport at 8:00AM, arriving at the airport at 10:00AM.
+This tour ends on Tuesday, October 7, 2025, and you will have a group transfer from our hotel in Amalfi to the Naples International Airport at 8:00AM, arriving at the airport at 10:00AM.
 You should schedule your flight no sooner than 12:00 noon.
 If your flight leaves before this time, we will be glad to help you arrange for a private transfer from Amalfi to the Naples airport.

 JET LAG